JojoDeveloper01/Blogii/to-do-list.md

-    [x] Has to show the blogs of the user on the dashboard [x] Has to show their posts of the their blog to the user [x] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analytics of the blogs of the user [] Has to connect with google analytics or something like that [] Has to show the number of posts, views, likes of the blog [x] Has to show the comments of the blogs of the user
+    [x] Has to show the blogs of the user on the dashboard [x] Has to show their posts of the their blog to the user [x] Has to show the analytics of the blogs of the user (if its logged in) [] Has to connect with google analytics or something like that [] Has to show the number of posts, views, likes of the blog [x] Has to show the comments of the blogs of the user